-Beards Signified Courage
+Beards Signified Courage in the 1800s

 The ill-advised conflict that started in 1853, pitted Britain and its allies against Russia.
 It was fought, in large part, on the Crimean Peninsular, a place that experiences harshly cold winters.